The First Project Management Platform and Novel Writing Software for Authors.

 Kanban is the right and easy-to-use project methodology for those writers that want to have easy access anywhere to write, be productive and be able to manage better their time.

 The daily planning.
 Every day you decide on a maximum of 5 scenes you will write on that day.
 Usually that means a maximum of 4-5000 words, which is more than most people write in a day.
 Once you set your Doing column, you just have to write only on those scenes and focus on finishing what you started by the end of the day.

 Relevant information about your project in a one page analytics dashboard.

 The Burndown Chart provides real-time status of your progress.
 It provides you every day with not only a word count, but also info about how much you should write everyday so you can finish in time.
 This chart works for you and has a daily very important message: “You will not finish your book on time” or “Congratulations!
 You will finish your book before deadline.”

 Useful timeline of how the period in which your story develops intersects with the lives of your characters.

 Save and export your project, full content or just the manuscript.
-Load specific versions of your manuscript if an important part was lost by the saving the current one.

-The best part is that you can export your book in eBook format ( more digital and print on demand formats coming) with one click and have it ready to submit to any online publisher or convert in Mobi format for Amazon.
+The best part is that you can export your book in eBook format (more digital and print on demand formats coming) with one click and have it ready to submit to any online publisher or convert in Mobi format for Amazon.